Henry Stuart, Lord Darnley1

 Margaret Beaufort 2

-From between 28 January 1450 and 7 February 1450, her married name became de la Pole.4 Her marriage to John de la Pole, 2nd Duke of Suffolk was annulled before 24 March 1453.3 As a result of her marriage, Lady Margaret Beaufort was styled as Countess of Richmond on 1 November 1455.
+Her marriage to John de la Pole, 2nd Duke of Suffolk was annulled before 24 March 1453.3 After her marriage, Lady Margaret Beaufort was styled as Countess of Richmond on 1 November 1455.
 From 1 November 1455, her married name became Tudor.
 From circa 1462, her married name became Stafford.
 From before October 1473, her married name became Stanley.
-As a result of her marriage, Lady Margaret Beaufort was styled as Countess of Derby on 27 October 1485.
-She was invested as a Lady Companion, Order of the Garter (L.G.) in 1488.3 Margaret founded both Christ's College and St. John's College at Cambridge.
+After her marriage, Lady Margaret Beaufort was styled as Countess of Derby on 27 October 1485.
+She was appointed Lady Companion, Order of the Garter (L.G.) in 1488.3 Margaret founded both Christ's College and St. John's College at Cambridge.
 She has an extensive biographical entry in the Dictionary of National Biography.7

 Child of Lady Margaret Beaufort and Edmund Tudor, 1st Earl of Richmond